CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 ```
 Thus, the total number of files in the _road_cameras_ directory is 10 * 5 * 365 * 144 = 2 628 000.

-In principle, you could copy all 2,6 million files as separate objects to Allas, but in that case, you should split the data into multiple buckets as one bucket can have at most 0,5 million objects.
+In principle, we could copy all 2,6 million files as separate objects to Allas, but in that case, we should split the data into multiple buckets as one bucket can have at most 0,5 million objects.
 You could, for example, run a separate `rclone` command for each _site_ directory
 and put the data from each site to a site-specific bucket:

 ```text